karma-runner/grunt-karma/README.md

 },
 ```

-In one terminal window start the karma server by running `$ grunt karma:unit`.
-In another terminal window start grunt watch by running `$ grunt watch`.
-Now when grunt watch detects a change to one of those files, it will run the tests specified in the `unit` target using the already running karma server.
+In your terminal window run `$ grunt karma:unit watch`, which runs both the karma task and the watch task.
+Now when grunt watch detects a change to one of your watched files, it will run the tests specified in the `unit` target using the already running karma server.
 This is the preferred method for development.

 ###Single Run
 Keeping a browser window & karma server running during development is productive, but not a good solution for build processes.
 For that reason karma provides a "continuous integration" mode, which will launch the specified browser(s), run the tests, and close the browser(s).
 It also supports running tests in [PhantomJS](http://phantomjs.org/), a headless webkit browser which is great for running tests as part of a build.
 To run tests in continous integration mode just add the `singleRun` option: